 IVCE adheres to all requirements of the Americans with Disabilities Act (ADA) and will make reasonable accommodations for any student or patron with a physical need (in the laboratories, classrooms, and restrooms).
 A barrier-free environment is stressed, and the campus is physically accessible throughout.

-- Apply for Accommodations by completing an application
+- Apply for Accommodations by completing an application.
+Access the application here.

 - After completion of the application, contact Becky Hassett, Director of Student Support Services, at firstname.lastname@example.org or at 641-844-5780.